Nato-RnD/godo/theme_addons/muk_web_theme/doc/index.rst

 ``pip install --extra-index-url https://nexus.mukit.at/repository/odoo/simple <module>``

-The module name consists of the Odoo version and the module name, where underscores are replaced by a dash.
+The module name consists of the Godo version and the module name, where underscores are replaced by a dash.

 **Module:**